-A nearly 10,000 case increase was reported on Sunday and is likely due to “exposures during the holidays.”
+A nearly 10,000 case increase was reported on Sunday and is likely due to “exposures during the holidays,” according to VDH.

 VDH uses the number of new cases per 100,000 population to describe new infections, not positive tests per 100,000 population because some people will be tested more than once.

-One new outbreak was reported on Monday.
-The total in the state is now at 2,147.
+Fifteen new outbreaks were reported on Tuesday.
+The total in the state is now at 2,162.

 Central VA Case Highlights:

 - Chesterfield: 16,897 cases, 647 hospitalizations, 193 deaths

 - Henrico: 16,396 cases, 739 hospitalizations, 319 deaths

 - Richmond: 11,529 cases, 605 hospitalizations, 118 deaths

 - Hanover: 5,235 cases, 207 hospitalizations, 83 deaths